PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade.md

 ## Determine which version to upgrade to

-Find the latest patch release for Kubernetes {{< skew currentVersion >}} using the OS package manager:
+Find the latest patch release for PlaidCloud {{< skew currentVersion >}} using the OS package manager:

 {{< tabs name="k8s_install_versions" >}}
 {{% tab name="Ubuntu, Debian or HypriotOS" %}}